 YOU MAY BE DOING THIS WHOLE CPW THING WRONG

 All that glitters ain't gold.
-And everything with a potential low cost-per-wear doesn't belong in your closet.
+And everything with a potential low cost-per-wear score doesn't belong in your closet.

 If this term is new to you, here’s the deal: CPW stands for cost-per-wear.
-The object of the game is for everything you buy to have the lowest CPW as possible.
+The object of the game is for everything you buy to have the lowest CPW score as possible.
 How do you achieve this?
 You wear an item in your wardrobe as much as possible, that way every time you wear a purchase you are paying less per wear.
 Here’s a quick example: You buy a pair of jeans for $120.
 You wear them once and you paid $120, or the full price, to wear them.
 Wear them three times and you pay $40.
 Six times, just $20 each time.
 Sounds good, right?
 Essentially, every time you wear something, the CPW dwindles.

 But why is how much you pay for an item each time you wear it so important?
 It doesn’t change the price you paid for it originally, does it?
 Time to talk some simple economics, guys.